 Help – What Do I Do with My Gambling Winnings?

 First, we would like to congratulate you on your winnings.
-While the joy from retaining gambling winnings is often exhilarating, it’s essential now more than ever to be sensible.
+While the joy of retaining gambling winnings is often exhilarating, it’s essential now more than ever to be sensible.
 By this we mean it is better not to spend what you just earned too fast as this is a common mistake which lands players back where they started, at zero.

 On this page, we will explain how US gambling laws affect winnings for players 18 and up, if you qualify as a professional 18+ gambler in your state, what to do with your winnings, how to file taxes on winnings, and some extra information on any filling needed for gambling losses.